Cha Tae-hyun: 2013–2018: Continued success and directorial debut

 Cha played his first historical role in The Grand Heist, as the leader of a Joseon era group of thieves who band together to steal ice.
 The action-comedy film was produced by his brother Cha Ji-hyun.
-He took on another saeguk role as the titular character in TV series Jeon Woo-chi, an impish Taoist wizard who becomes an unlikely hero.
+He took on another sageuk role as the titular character in TV series Jeon Woo-chi, an impish Taoist wizard who becomes an unlikely hero.

 In 2014, he starred as an introverted man with dynamic visual acuity who works at a CCTV control center in the comedy film Slow Video, his third collaboration with director Kim Young-tak.
 This was followed by The Producers in 2015, in which Cha played a hot-headed but soft-hearted television producer.

 In 2016, Cha reprised his role in My New Sassy Girl, a sequel to the 2001 hit film.
 However, the film did not live up to its predecessor and was a failure at the box office.
 The same year, he reunited with My Sassy Girl co-star Jun Ji-hyun in a cameo appearance in SBS's fantasy drama The Legend of the Blue Sea.

 In 2017, Cha starred in the romantic comedy Because I Love You, playing a gifted composer who connects people in love; the film was again produced by his brother Cha Ji-hyun.
 He next starred in KBS2's variety-drama Hit the Top, which he also directs.
 The same year, Cha starred in the fantasy blockbuster Along With the Gods: The Two Worlds, based on the webtoon of the same name by Joo Ho-min.

 In 2018, Cha starred in the romance drama Matrimonial Chaos, a remake of the Japanese television series of the same title.

 2019–present

 In March 2019, Cha was reported to have engaged in gambling, which was discovered through Jung Joon-young's phone's text messages during the police's investigation of the latter for illicit sex video crimes.
 Cha subsequently issued a formal statement of apology and withdrew from all his shows.

 In 2020, Cha was cast in the crime detective drama Team Bulldog: Off-Duty Investigation.

 In 2021, Cha starred in KBS2 drama Police University, playing Yoo Dong-man, a detective-turned-professor at the National Police University.

+In March 2025, Cha announced that he ended his exclusive contract with Blossom Entertainment, which he also co-founded, and established a new company with Zo In-sung called Basecamp Company.